ISL 2018-19: Manchester City in advanced talks to invest in Mumbai City FC | Goal.com

 Goal can reliably state that the City Football Group have been in advanced talks with Mumbai City FC to invest in the ISL club which is currently owned by Bollywood star Ranbir Kapoor and Bimal Parekh, who is a well known chartered accountant and Bollywood film producer.

-The City officials were also in India for the first home game for Mumbai City this season.
+The City officials were also in India for the first home game of Mumbai City this season.

-Besides the Premier League champions, the group also has under its wings New York City FC, Melbourne City FC, Girona in the LaLiga, Club Atletico Torque in Uruguay and Yokohama F. Marinos in the J.League.
+Besides the Premier League champions, the group has under its wings New York City FC (MLS), Melbourne City FC (A-League), Girona (LaLiga), Club Atletico Torque (Uruguay) and Yokohama F. Marinos (J.League).

-CFG's CEO Ferran Soriano, in a recent interview, said, "With all these developments we have to be patient."
+CFG's CEO Ferran Soriano said, "With all these developments we have to be patient."

 "We have some interest in some markets and countries where there is a genuine football passion and opportunities, like China, but also India.
 So there might be other opportunities in Asia," he added.